 Stuffing envelopes sounds super easy to do.

 You just have to fill an envelope, lick it closed, and move on to the next one.
-Anybody can do it, even if you don’t have special skills, a college degree, or past experiences needed to land the job.
+Anybody can do it, even if you don’t have special skills, a college degree, or past experience.

 Unfortunately, this makes it a prime target for insane get-rich-quick schemes and has scammers placing ads left and right to trick people.